Paracetamol56/Application-Graph-theory/README.md

 Press on '`K`' will connect every node to every other node (except itself).

 Press on '`C`' will color the graph automatically.
-(Work in progress)

 _[FR]_